olaanders/rpg-wfrp/beasts/beast-daemonettes-of-slaanesh.md

 bewildering that living opponents within 4 yards (2 squares) suffer a –10% penalty to their Weapon Skill and Will Power Characteristics
-* Chaos Mutations: Animalistic Legs, Pincer Hand.
+* _Chaos Mutations_.
+Animalistic Legs, Pincer Hand.
 There is a 50% chance of an additional mutation
 * _Instability_.
 Daemons are not so solidly linked to the Old World as are mortals, and may sometimes